What Makes a Woman

 "What Makes a Woman" is a song by American singer Katy Perry from her sixth studio album Smile.
-It was released as album's first promotional single on August 20, 2020.
-It was written by Perry, Sarah Hudson, Jacob Kasher Hindlin, John Ryan, and song's producer Johan Carlsson.
+It was written by Perry, John Ryan, Jacob Kasher Hindlin, Sarah Hudson, and the song's producer Johan Carlsson, with co-production by Elvira Anderfjärd.
 Perry acknowledged that the song was written to her daughter, Daisy Bloom.
+It was released as album's first promotional single on August 20, 2020, through Capitol Records.

-It received polarized reviews, with most of critics praising Perry's performance and song's production, with lyrics being mainly panned.
+Upon its release, the song received polarized reviews, with most of critics praising Perry's performance and song's production, with lyrics being mainly panned.
+"What Makes A Woman" peaked at number 40 on the New Zealand Hot Singles chart.
 The track was given with two visuals: acoustic performance published on the same day as the song, and animated video released as a part of The Smile Video Series on September 1, 2020.